10 Essential Landscape Photography Accessories I Can't Live Without

 Anyone who changes lenses regularly will know what a pain it is to get dust spots on your sensor, and for that reason it's a good idea to get your camera sensor cleaned at least once a year (or if you are brave you can learn how to do it yourself - I'm not!).
 But when you're in the field, it's a great idea to carry microfibre cloths to be able to wipe your filters and lenses with and always have a dust blower on hand - sometimes that's all that is need to dislodge a problematic spot, otherwise it can be tedious to remove these in editing later!

 You might think this is overkill but even on some of NZ's shorter day hikes there is little or no cellphone reception, and if you ever hike alone you'd be crazy not to carry one.
 Because I lead landscape photography workshops with various sized groups, I always carry my Garmin Inreach mini satellite phone with me and it is peace of mind knowing that at the push of a button emergency services will be notified and come to our aid.
-Having the ability to hook into the satellite coverage is also a great way to keep in touch with your loved ones via text if you are going to be off the grid for a few days with no cellphone coverage.
+Having the ability to hook into the satellite coverage is also a great way to keep in touch with your loved ones via text if you are going to be off the grid for a few days with no cellphone coverage like when Mark and I hiked the Milford Track and our kids were back at home.
 If you prefer just to carry a PLB (personal locator beacon) this is the bare minimum that I'd recommend when hiking for photography.

 Even with the best of intentions and reading the weather forecast, it's very easy to get caught out in NZ's changeable weather conditions.
 Whilst I try and avoid shooting in the rain at all costs, there are times when I haven't wanted to give up and quit despite it being very wet.
 Once such time was at Wharariki Beach on my weekend photography workshop last year, the light was amazing and even though drenching showers were coming through it was creating amazing moody light.
 Not to mention the fact we were a good half an hour's walk from the carpark AND there was really nowhere easy to shelter in the sand dunes, so we just had to make the best of it.
 That's when I got the waterproof camera sleeve out and carried on merrily taking shots even with sideways rain that was sneaking in under the umbrella from time to time, and I'm glad I did.
 This shot was one of my favourites from 2020!

 Over the years I've used a few head lamps, and most of the time I've been decidedly underwhelmed by their performance and been somewhat jealous of fellow photographers who've had much better set ups.
 So when my last head lamp died (funnily enough after it got wet walking back from the evening above at Wharariki Beach and the batteries leaked), I decided I'd better invest in a big boy headlamp.
-Enter the H7.2 Led Lenser.
+For the past few years I’ve used the H7.2 Led Lenser.
 The brightness and area this lamp covers is insane at full boost, and it means I'm far more confident even when walking on uneven terrain in the dark.
+It does however chew through 4 x AAA batteries fairly regularly.
+Sometimes I borrow my hubby’s Petzl running head torch and this one is just as good - it is rechargeable too.
+If you are doing astrophotography regularly, I recommend making sure your head torch has a red light function - much easier on the eyes so they adjust much more quickly to the darkness.

 There's no such thing as the 'best' camera bag, you need to do your own research and find the bag that's right for you for the amount of equipment you want to carry and to future proof if you do get more gear.
 I do feel like this bag will be with me for the long haul, I love it.